gotgit/gotgit/en.rst

 12.3.1      Time machine v1                       [184]
 -------------------------------------------------------

-The first type of time machine is `git cherry-pick` :
+The first type of the time machine is `git cherry-pick` :

 * After scene 1, the history is like: